- Instructional Materials Printable GuidelinesOnline Guidelines

 • United States' employees' compliance with the Presidential Executive Order requiring a standard of conduct higher than bar ethical rules might require;

-• educating the government attorneys in these standards to enable that attorney to better advise a legislative and/or executive branch client on the applicable
+• educating the government attorneys in these standards to enable that attorney to better advise a legislative and/or executive branch client on the applicable standards.

-Litigation Tactics - Programs that focus primarily on rules of evidence and rules of procedure and not on applicable rules of professional conduct or codes of ethics
+Litigation Tactics - Programs that focus primarily on rules of evidence and rules of procedure and not on applicable rules of professional conduct or codes of ethics and professionalism.

 Ethics of Other Professions, such as business/corporate/medical ethics.
 Programs that, although presented to lawyers, focus on: